BrianIAm/passfort/README.md

 ## **Security**

 -   All passwords are encrypted using AES-256
--   Master password is never stored by the application
+-   Master password is never saved to disk by the application
 -   No cloud storage or network connectivity required
 -   Regular security audits and updates by our community members

-## **Contributing**

-Contributions will be welcome after the 1.0.0 release.
-Please read our [Contributing Guidelines](./.github/CONTRIBUTING.md) for more information.

 ## **Important Notice**

 ⚠️ **Your master password cannot be recovered if lost**.
 Make sure to:

 -   Store it securely
--   Create a backup
 -   Never share it with anyone

+## **Contributing**

+Contributions will be welcome after the 1.0.0 release.
+Please read our [Contributing Guidelines](./.github/CONTRIBUTING.md) for more information.

 ## **License**